swalke16/me/README.md

 ## **ETHOS:**

 Everything has a story.
 If you understand the story, you understand the thing.
-The language we use and how we tell stories matters.
-We can control if something is depicted as a triumph or a tragedy.
+The language we use and how we tell those stories matters.
+We can through language control if something is viewed as a triumph or a tragedy.
 Telling a story a different way is often an unlock for moving beyond.
+Our language controls our thoughts, and our thoughts control our actions.

 Never forget my privilege.
 Educate myself and others about bias.
 Create diverse teams, communities, and organizations in which everyone feels safe and loved for who they are.